Milken National Educator Awards

 Milken National Educator Honorees

-Willever earned a bachelor’s degree in history from Gettysburg College in 2012.
+Lagasca earned a bachelor’s in music education from Westminster Choir College in 2013.

 NJ Milken Honorees